TimoLassmann/Phenoparser/scripts/README.md

 The pipeline uses RMarkown and knitr to create per-patient reports.
 A template contains special variables that are replaced by patient details.

-Either a single report can be generated for a list of patient IDs or reports for all patients can be create.
+Either a single report can be generated for a list of patient IDs or reports for all patients can be created.

 The script `create_variant_reports.sh` brings all the data together into one report.
 It extracts variants together with their annotation from gemini and overlays in silico gene panels from OMIM and Phenolyzer.
-The script works by copying a report template, replacing placeholder variables with patient data and then running the template in R. The output is a html file containing information about the analysis as well as a tab separated file with the variant table.
+The script works by copying a report template, replacing placeholder variables with patient data and then running the template in R. The output is a html file containing information about the analysis as well as a tab separated file with the variant table, which is ranked in order of importance.

 The options are:

 ```
--i <patient id - comma separated list or leave blank to produce reports for all patients>
+-i <patient id - comma separated list or absent to produce reports for all patients>
 -g <gemini database path for a particular platform>
--p <phenotype database path>
+-d <phenotype database path>
 -t <report template>
 -l <logfile to keep track of what is happening>
 ```